holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_documents/course_overview.md

 #### Objectives:

-- Write a deterministic program to reach a goal.
+- Write a deterministic program to reach a desired outcome.
-- Understand how programming instructions can be interpreted by different “computers”.
+- Understand how programming instructions can be interpreted by different "computers".
 - Consider how common language can lead to ambiguity.
 - Identify common programming paradigms in everyday life.